Designed by and made for Dr. Gordon Raile.

 Blades are S30V steel.
 Closed length is 3 3/4".

 Filework on back tie the two springs together.

 This shows the liners of Hawaiian Koa.
 In 25

 years of using Koa backing I have never had

 Koa backing used again on this knife.

 This model 3 caper was custom made for Mr. Robert D'angelo.

-He saw the Raile caper above and wanted a smaller one.
+He saw the larger caper and wanted a smaller one.
+It

 with S30V steel and is just 5 7/8" long with a